mjgs/freelancer/README.md

 ## Freelancer

-Wwebsite for freelancers with homepage and payments pages to securely receive payments for services
+Website for freelancers with homepage and payments pages to securely receive payments for services.

 Payments are handled by Stripe and email notification is via Mailgun.